-Inclusion is both a term and a process that is relative in its interpretations and applications in respect to the various historical, cultural and pedagogical traditions; social structures, medical services and resource availability; and political, legal and policy frameworks and economic priorities that a country embodies or that an education system or school operates within at any point in time (Hyde 2009; Hyde, Ohna & Hjulstad 2006).
+Inclusion is both a term and a process that is relative in its interpretations and applications in respect to the various historical, cultural and pedagogical traditions; social structures, medical services and resource availability; and political, legal and policy frameworks and economic priorities that a country embodies or that an education system or school operates within at any point in time (Hyde 2009; Hyde et al. 2006).

 Inclusion is typically seen as both a process of access, with related considerations of the conditions for access towards the participation of all students, and as a process of change in terms of the legislation, policy and educational practices that are developed, and formation of positive attitudes among participants (Skritic 1995).
-Inclusion, then, is a concept that is essentially based in the philosophical and pedagogical traditions that we embrace and the international and national imperatives to which we are committed and which as a society we attempt to implement.
+Inclusion, then, is a concept that is essentially based in the philosophical and pedagogical traditions that we embrace and the international and national imperatives to which we have committed and which as a society we attempt to implement.

 In the educational systems that a country provides, inclusion may be perceived as a cycle between differentiation and uniformity (Vislie 2003; Wagner 1994).
 The most differentiated education systems provide a high degree of specialisation of services and associated funding adapted to the needs of individuals and groups.
-Responsibility for curriculum planning and delivery is often devolved to local schools or regions, and often there is a high degree of individualisation in planning and choice among school programs and support services.
+Responsibility for curriculum planning and pedagogy is often devolved to local schools or regions, and often there is a high degree of individualisation in planning and choice among school programs and support services.
 The focus is highly learner-centred and on the needs of all and excellence of outcomes.
-Reforms of highly differentiated service systems usually involve an increase in the degree of centralisation-through legislation, policy, national curriculum, funding or evaluation-to establish greater central control, or to ensure that available resources are distributed as equitably as possible and that desired outcomes are achieved, often within diminishing budgets.
+Reforms of highly differentiated service systems usually involve an increase in the degree of centralisation-through legislation, policy, national curriculum, funding, evaluation and regulation-to establish greater central control, or to ensure that resources that are made available are distributed as equitably as possible and that centrally desired outcomes are achieved, often within diminishing budgets.
 This aspect of budgets is an important one that can significantly influence how far governments go in attempting to meet the needs of individuals with a difference or disability.
 It is, in essence, a political issue that can limit the outcomes of effective policy directed towards optimal inclusion of students in education.

-The most uniform education systems are recognised by a high level of central control of legislation, policy, funding, teacher standards and other guidelines for practice, central curriculum policy (for example, national curriculum content and standards), national testing of students, teacher and school performance and the maintenance of established pedagogic traditions.
+The most uniform education systems are recognised by a high level of central control of legislation, policy, funding, teacher standards and other guidelines for practice, central curriculum policy (for example, national curriculum content and standards), national testing of students, teacher and school performance and the maintenance of long-established pedagogic traditions.
 There is often a high emphasis on 'completing the curriculum'.
-Reforms to these uniform systems usually involve greater decentralisation of some elements to allow for a degree of local region or school variation in curriculum implementation, funding and pedagogy (Vislie 2003).
-Assumptions that all schools start at the same point may be questioned and greater discretion may be allocated to school systems, schools and teachers in implementing national policy and curriculum objectives and measuring school outcomes.
+Reforms to these uniform systems usually involve greater decentralisation of some elements to allow for a degree of local region or school variations in curriculum implementation, use of funding and pedagogy (Vislie 2003).
+Assumptions that all schools and communities start at the same point may be questioned and greater flexibility may be allocated to school systems, schools and teachers in implementing national policy and curriculum objectives and measuring school outcomes.

-In practice, there is a dynamic, cyclical process, with national and local systems of education moving between the two extremes of uniformity and differentiation depending on changing political, social, cultural or economic factors and influences.
+In reality, however, a dynamic, cyclical process operates between the two extremes of central control and school-based decision making, with national and local systems of education moving between the two extremes of uniformity and differentiation depending on changing political, social, cultural or economic factors and influences.
 The UN Convention on the Rights of Persons with Disabilities is a case in point, with its emphasis on uniformity in legislation and policy, but differentiation at national and local levels to the needs of individuals within the societies and communities of the signatories to the Convention.